Child labor in the Philippines: Historical evolution of child labor laws in the Philippines

 Two years after Philippine independence from American control, the Republic became a member state of the International Labour Organization on 15 June 1948.
 Since then, the Philippines have ratified a number of international conventions adopted by ILO, relating to child labor.
 The country first ratified in 1953, ILO Convention No. 90, which prohibits the employment of children in industry during night time and in 1960, the government ratified ILO Convention No. 59, which fixes the minimum age of employment for industry at 15 years.
 The convention, however, allows younger workers to be employed in undertakings which only members of the employer's family are employed, but only if the work in question is not a danger to the life, health, or morals of the children employed.
 ILO Convention No. 77, which requires the medical examination and subsequent re-examination of children as a prerequisite for their employment, was also put into effect in 1960.
 The ILO Convention No. 138 or the Minimum Age Convention of 1973 was not ratified in the Philippines until 1998.

-During the Martial Law, a handful of Presidential Decrees (P.D.'s) were enforced concerning child labor laws in the Philippines.
+During Martial Law, a handful of Presidential Decrees (P.D.'s) were enforced concerning child labor laws in the Philippines.
 One of which is P.D. no. 148 which amended R.A.
 679, the Woman and Child Labor Law.
 The new decree simplified the complex provisions of R.A.
 679 regarding confusing age limits imposed by this law under different types of undertakings allowing "any person between 14 and 18 years of age may be employed in any non-hazardous undertaking."
 It is important to note that P.D. no 148 was in direct disagreement with ILO Convention No. 59.
 The new law didn't last that long since only a year after, P.D. no 148 was amended by the passage of P.D. no 442, otherwise known as the Labor Code.
 The new law raised the minimum age of employment from 14 to 15 years old, and has maintained the previous minimum age for hazardous undertakings at 18 years old.
 The Labor Code failed, however, to include the terms and conditions of employment of children previously provided by R.A.
 679, as amended by P.D. no. 148 creating a huge gap in the new law.
 This was eventually addressed through P.D.
 603 or the Child and Youth Welfare Code, a codification of different provisions for the well-being of all children.